Muirfield/pocketmine-plugins/SignWarp/README.md

 Changes
 -------

+* 1.2.1 : Minor updates
+  * Added broadcast-tp setting.
+  * Small changes on the way ManyWorlds API is used.
 * 1.2.0 : Configurable texts
   * Sign texts can be configured.
 Useful for localization.
 * 1.1.1 : Bugfix release